Khev/khev.github.io/media_coverage.md

 permalink: /media_coverage/
 ---

+**Quantifying the sensing power of vehicle fleets** <br/>
+How many taxis does it take to scan a city?
+Find out [here](http://news.cornell.edu/stories/2019/06/how-many-taxis-can-scan-city-fewer-youd-think).

 **Pulse-coupled oscillators** <br/>
 Heart cells, sensor networks, and earthquakes get in sync by firing sudden pulses.
 What does the "route to synchrony" look like?
 Find out [here](http://physics.aps.org/synopsis-for/10.1103/PhysRevLett.115.064101).